-- 1) This Urban Reserve can be developed at urban densities in a way that makes efficient use of existing and future public and private infrastructure investments.
+- 1) This Urban Reserve can be developed at urban densities in a way that makes efficient use of existing and future public and private infrastructure investments in conjunction with land inside the urban growth boundary.
 Physically, this area is similar to the cities of West Linn and Lake Oswego, which are developing at urban densities.
-While the development potential of portions of this Urban Reserve is constrained by steep slopes and by the Tualatin River and Wilson Creek riparian areas, there are sufficient developable areas to create an urban community.
+The area abuts existing urban development on much of the perimeter, facilitating logical extensions of that development.
+We recognize that the development potential of portions of this Urban Reserve is constrained by steep slopes and by the Tualatin River and Wilson Creek riparian areas.
+However, there are sufficient developable areas to create an urban community.
 The Borland Area has been identified as a suitable site for more intense urban development, including a town center.
 The Rosemont Area complements existing development in the Tanner Basin neighborhood in the City of West Linn.
 The Stafford Area has sufficient capacity to develop housing and other uses supportive of the more intense development in the Borland Area.
-As previously noted, potential development concepts have been submitted demonstrating the potential to develop this area at urban densities sufficient to make efficient use of infrastructure investments. - 2) This Urban Reserve contains sufficient development capacity to support a healthy economy.
+As previously noted, potential development concepts have been submitted demonstrating the potential to develop this area at urban densities sufficient to make efficient use of infrastructure investments. - 2) This 4700-acre Urban Reserve contains sufficient development capacity to support a healthy economy.
 The Borland Area has been identified as being suitable for a mixed-use, employment center.
 ClackCo Rec.
-371. Additionally, there are a few larger parcels located on Johnson and Stafford Roads which may have potential for mixed use development.
+371. There are a number of larger parcels in the area which may have potential for mixed use development.
+While densities would not be uniform across the landscape of this 4700 acre area, together, Stafford and Borland provide the opportunity to create a mix of uses, housing types and densities where the natural features play a role as amenities.